beatzxbt/mm-toolbox/src/mm_toolbox/logging/advanced/README.md

 ## Architecture Overview

-The system uses a **master-worker pattern** with ZeroMQ-based IPC for communication:
+The system uses a **master-worker pattern** with IPCRingBuffer-based IPC for communication:

 ```
 ┌─────────────┐    ┌─────────────┐    ┌─────────────┐